 These batteries have an internal BMS (battery management system) that monitors the state of the battery and will automatically shut them down if they get out of spec, i.e. too cold to charge.

 We chose to install 5 lithium batteries for a combination of reasons:

 - Weight and Space.
 We wanted to match weight or be less than the generator and lead acid batteries that would normally be installed.

 For most people, this amount of power storage would last even longer, but we are pretty power-hungry.
-We typically run two computers, charge multiple camera batteries, and running other equipment most of the time.
-Five or six days would be the max amount of time that we might go without a charge.
+We typically run two computers, charge multiple camera batteries, and run other equipment most of the time.
+Five or six days would be the maximum amount of time that we might go without a charge.

 Busbars, Inverters, and Electrical Cabling